 Mangan has performed three concerts with Symphony Nova Scotia, on Parliament Hill in Ottawa for Prince William and Duchess Kate, and has spent more than a decade playing dozens of marquee festivals and extensively touring in North America, Europe, the UK and Australia.

-Dan got his start playing house concerts and small, intimate shows and he knows the value that brings.
+Dan got his start playing house concerts and small, intimate shows and he knows the value that they bring to artists and audiences alike.
 He began a house concert network for artists on his label in 2015.
 This caught the imaginations of so many that it has now expanded into Side Door.